Open-fields doctrine: Rejections of doctrine by state courts

-Since Oliver, the highest courts of Montana, New York, Oregon and Vermont, as well as a Washington state appeals court, have held that the open-fields doctrine does not apply in those states due to their state constitutions granting greater protections to citizens (under dual sovereignty a state may grant its citizens more rights than those guaranteed in the federal constitution).
+Since Oliver, the highest courts of Montana, New York, Oregon, Pennsylvania, and Vermont, as well as a Washington state appeals court, have rejected the open-fields doctrine as a matter of state constitutional law, in light of their state constitutions granting greater protections to citizens (under dual sovereignty a state may grant its citizens additional rights on top of those guaranteed in the federal constitution).
 Since Katz grounded privacy in persons rather than places, they argue, landowners who have taken affirmative steps to exclude the public such as fencing or posting the bounds assert a privacy interest sufficient to prevail over any warrantless search of the property where common exceptions such as hot pursuit and plain view do not apply.
 Some of those opinions have been critical of not only Oliver but Hester.

 In a 2017 concurring opinion where the doctrine did not come into play in overturning a Wisconsin farmer's convictions for threatening two state game wardens he believed had been illegal hunters trespassing on his land, Justice Rebecca Bradley of that state's Supreme Court was highly critical of it.